OUTINGS

 Yakima County

-Located immediately east of White Pass near the Cascade Crest Trail on the north side of Highway 12.
+Leech Lake is located immediately east of White Pass near the Cascade Crest Trail on the north side of Highway 12.
 This high elevation lake is open to fly fishing only.
-It is usually assessable (ice free) by early June.
-Rainbows and Brook trout are to be expected.
+It is usually ice free by early June.

 July